 Biography

 Marilyn Crispell is a graduate of the New England Conservatory of Music where she studied classical piano and composition, and has been a resident of Woodstock, New York since 1977 when she came to study and teach at the Creative Music Studio.
 She discovered jazz through the music of John Coltrane, Cecil Taylor and other contemporary jazz players and composers.
-For ten years she was a member of the Anthony Braxton Quartet and the Reggie Workman Ensemble and has been a member of the Barry Guy New Orchestra and guest with his London Jazz Composers Orchestra, as well as a member of the Henry Grimes Trio, Tiszigi Munoz Ensemble, and Quartet Noir (with Urs Leimgruber, Fritz Hauser and Joelle Leandre).
+For ten years she was a member of the Anthony Braxton Quartet and the Reggie Workman Ensemble and has been a member of the Barry Guy New Orchestra and guest with his London Jazz Composers Orchestra, as well as a member of Joe Lovano's Trio Tapestry, the Henry Grimes Trio, the Tiszigi Munoz Ensemble, and Quartet Noir (with Urs Leimgruber, Fritz Hauser and Joelle Leandre).
 She has toured and recorded with Anders Jormin's Bortom Quintet and with Gunhild Seim's Time Jungle.
 In 2018 she created a piece, ICE, for Seim's Kitchen Orchestra, performed in Stavanger, Norway.
 In 2005 she performed and recorded with the NOW Orchestra in Vancouver, Canada and in 2006 she was co-director of the Vancouver Creative Music Institute and a faculty member at the Banff Centre International Workshop in Jazz.
 In 2014 she led a three-week music residency at the Atlantic Center For the Arts, New Smyrna Beach, Florida, and in 2016 led a one-week residency at the Conservatory Manuel de Falla in Buenos Aires.
-In 2019 she will be a guiding artist at the Jazzdanmark Summer Session in Denmark.
+In 2019 she was a guiding artist at the Jazzdanmark Summer Session in Denmark, and in 2025 was on the faculty of the International Creators and Collaborators Workshop at Bard College, and led a residency at the International Institute for Critical Studies in Improvisation in Guelph, Canada.

 An instructional video/DVD, "A PIANIST'S GUIDE TO FREE IMPROVISATION: KEYS TO UNLOCKING YOUR CREATIVITY," is available from Homespun Tapes, Box 340, Woodstock, N.Y.
 12498.